Building rigid networks with prestress and selective pruning

-\textit{Implications for actin cortex.} Our results shed some light on the cortical tension $\Pi$ and apparent shear modulus $G$.
+\textit{Implications for actomyosin cortex.} Our results shed some light on the cortical tension $\Pi$ and apparent shear modulus $G$.
 Quantities in our model are expressed in terms of the network edges' spring constant $\kappa$ and mean length $l$, which can be scaled using experimental measurements.
-Single actin filament stretching studies \cite{kojimaDirectMeasurementStiffness1994,liuMechanicsFActinCharacterized2002,matsushitaEvaluationExtensionalTorsional2010} show the stretching spring constant $\kappa$ of F-actin is approximately 40 pN/nm for $l = \mu$m, with stiffness scaling as $\kappa \sim 1/l$.
-We will suppose that the mean edge length is $l \approx 100$ nm.
+Single actin filament stretching studies \cite{kojimaDirectMeasurementStiffness1994,liuMechanicsFActinCharacterized2002,matsushitaEvaluationExtensionalTorsional2010} show the stretching spring constant $\kappa$ of F-actin is approximately 40 pN/nm for $l = 1\mu$m, with stiffness scaling as $\kappa \sim 1/l$.

-The typical stiffness and tension of the cortex can be estimated from the literature, despite significant differences in reported values between methods \cite{hoffman_cell_2009}.
-Careful AFM indenting measurements using a spherical tip on murine fibroblasts \cite{rigato_high-frequency_2017} yield a value of $1.5$ kPa at a frequency of $1$ Hz, but model the cell as a viscoelastic half-space.
-Finite element modeling of the cortex as a viscoelastic sheet \cite{vargas-pinto_effect_2013} with thickness of 200 nm over a soft cell interior, suggests a corrected value that is an order of magnitude higher, or $G \approx 15$ kPa for the cortical sheet.
-Micropipette aspiration of many cells report cortical tension of order 1 nN/$\mu$m \cite{kee_micropipette_2013, cartagena2016actomyosin}, which corresponds to a stress of $\Pi \approx 5$ kPa for a 200 nm thick cortex.